Frequently Asked Questions (FAQ)

 Q20.
 If an existing player changes clubs then what should I do in the system?

-Just edit their player record and change their "current club" to the new club.
-That is all you need to do.
-Their playing history will still be associated with their old club and team.
-Definitely do not create a duplicate player record for them and do not delete their old player record.
+Players change clubs regularly.
+All you need to do in this instance is edit their player record and change their "current club" to the new club.
+Their playing history will still be associated with their old teams/clubs.
+Do not create a duplicate player record for them.

 Q21.
 I have old match data that just lists the teams played, total wickets, total runs scored and match result.
 No individual player scores.
 How can I enter this?